 A relatively large number of people in Clifton Heights telecommute to their jobs.
 Overall, about 11.34% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In Clifton Heights, a lot of people use the bus to get to work every day though Clifton Heights is a relatively small borough.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Clifton Heights has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The education level of Clifton Heights citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.54% of adults 25 and older in Clifton Heights have a college degree.
+In terms of college education, Clifton Heights is nearly on par with the US average for all cities of 21.84%: 17.54% of adults 25 and older in Clifton Heights have a bachelor's degree or advanced degree.

 The per capita income in Clifton Heights in 2022 was $28,568, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,272 for a family of four.
 However, Clifton Heights contains both very wealthy and poor people as well.